-MUS 1400 - Sight Singing & Ear Training II
+MUS 1156 - Ear Training II

-This course provides new elements for the alto and tenor clefs, the subdivided beat in simple and compound meters, diatonic seventh chords, and diatonic chord progressions involving I (i), IV (iv), V, ii6 (ii6) and vi (VI).
+1 sem cr hr This course provides new elements for the alto and tenor clefs, the subdivided beat in simple and compound meters, diatonic seventh chords, and diatonic chord progressions involving I (i), IV (iv), V, ii6 (ii6) and vi (VI).
 Students will learn to read (sing) and write (by aural dictation) pitch and rhythm together.
-This course satisfies the one-hour program requirement for the TTP agreement in accordance with the A.F.A. degree in music.
-Prerequisite: MUS1300